pascomnet/documentation/site/content/trunks/rules/_index.en.md

 * outbound calls result the desired number not being signalised to the called party.

 **Inbound Calls:**
 If you want to test what exactly your provider is transmitting, simply enter * as your rules' source and destination.
 This will accept all calls.
-Log on to the Asterisk CLI (see [Accessing mobydick] ({{< relref "03access.md">}} "Accessing mobydick")) and initiate an incoming call.
+Log on to the Asterisk CLI (see [Accessing mobydick] ({{< ref "">}} "Accessing mobydick")) and initiate an incoming call.
 You can end the call as soon as see messages appearing on the Asterisk console, including many debug-related messages.
 Stop the Asterisk CLI by entering `CTRL+C` and scroll upwards. towards the top of the log stream, where you will find the following lines:

     Verbose("SIP/0991270060-00001cda", "1,destination 0991123456789 is determined")
     ...